students-working-together

 Recommendation Guidance for Specific Awards

 English Teaching Assistant (ETA) Awards: The application uses an online recommendation form rather than traditional letters.
-You will be asked to complete several short-answer questions online on such things as the applicant's communication skills, interest in teaching, and ability to work in unstructured environments.
+You will be asked to complete several short-answer questions online on such things as the applicant's communication skills, interest in teaching, and their ability to work in unstructured environments.
 You should speak to the applicant's ability to teach English in a classroom abroad based on their intellectual and professional preparation.

 Research/Study Awards: These applications require traditional letters of recommendation.
 Letters should be written in English (or accompanied by an official English translation), printed on institutional letterhead, and signed by you.
 The letter should discuss the applicant's ability to carry out the proposed project or course of study, their preparation and suitability for the endeavor, and their ability to represent the U.S. abroad.